ben-n93/SQL-tips-and-tricks/README.md

 ;
 ```

-### Rename calculated fields to avoid ambiguity
+### Avoid ambiguity when renaming calculated fields

-When creating a calculated field, you might be tempted to rename it to an
-existing column, but this can lead to unexpected behaviour, such as a
+When creating a calculated field, you might be tempted to rename it to an existing column, but this can lead to unexpected behaviour, such as a
 window function operating on the wrong field.
-- Note that only in Snowflake and MariaDB can you reference a renamed column's alias in a window function (as follows).
-However the solution should work for any RDBMs.

 ```SQL
 INSERT INTO products (product, revenue)